 XMU Center for Comparative Literature and Transcultural Studies Kicks off “Harmony in Diversity” Lecture Series

-On June 20, 2020, the newly established XMU Center for Comparative Literature and Transcultural Studies, a research institute affiliated with the XMU College of Foreign Languages and Cultures (CFLC), kicked off the first installment of its “Harmony in Diversity” lecture series both online and offline.
+On June 20, the newly established Center for Comparative Literature and Transcultural Studies, a research institute affiliated with XMU College of Foreign Languages and Cultures (CFLC), kicked off the first installment of its “Harmony in Diversity” lecture series both online and offline.

-The inauguration ceremony for the lecture series was presided over by CFLC dean Chen Jing.
-In her address, Prof. Chen called on the aspiring researchers at the Center to explore ways for foreign language programs to contribute to the communication and mutual learning of different civilizations.
+The inauguration ceremony for the lecture series was presided over by CFLC Dean Chen Jing.
+In the address, she called on the aspiring researchers at the Center to explore ways for foreign language programs to contribute to the communication and mutual learning of different civilizations.
 She stressed that the 21st century is characterized by openness, diversity and commitment to seeking common ground while reserving differences.

-The lecture was followed by a dialogue between Professors Zhang Longxi and Lu Jiande.
-In the Q&A session, Prof. Zhang fielded quesioned posed by five researchers from the Center.
+The lecture was followed by a dialogue between Zhang and Lu.
+In the Q&A session, Zhang fielded quesioned posed by five researchers from the Center.

 With its fresh perspective on world literature, the lecture proved to be a fascinating intellectual feast for the audience.